 Strategy #2: Chasing Student Loan Forgiveness

-The two most popular student loan forgiveness program are Public Service Loan Forgiveness and forgiveness coming at the end of an income-driven repayment plan.
+The two most popular student loan forgiveness programs are Public Service Loan Forgiveness and forgiveness coming at the end of an income-driven repayment plan.

-Using an income-driven repayment plan, borrowers are responsible for paying a set percentage of their discretionary income for 20 or 25 years, depending upon the plan selected.
 After the 20 or 25 years worth of payments are made, the remaining debt is forgiven.
-All borrowers, regardless of occupation or employer are eligible for this program, and those without a job or with a low paying job could qualify for $0 per month payments.
+All borrowers, regardless of occupation or employer are eligible for this program, and those without a job or with a low-paying job could qualify for $0 per month payments.
 Unlike the Public Service Loan forgiveness program, when the debt is forgiven the IRS treats the forgiven debt as income, so taxes must be paid on it.

 Who this works best for: Chasing forgiveness is the best approach for people who make too little to realistically pay off their debt in 10 or even 20 years.

 When not to use this approach: Going after student loan forgiveness can actually be the most expensive repayment strategy.
 By prolonging payments, the loan generates more interest over the years.
 Some borrowers may end up spending more chasing forgiveness than they would have if they just aggressively paid off the debt or repaid under the standard repayment plan.

 Strategy #3: Aggressive Loan Repayment

 The are several different approaches to aggressively paying off student loans, but the simple version is that borrowers chose to pay off their student loans as fast as possible in order to spend as little as possible on interest.

 Common tactics that are used include seeking out minimum payments in order to pay extra towards high-interest debt, paying extra each month on the loan with the lowest balance, or refinancing the debt with a private lender to lock in lower interest rates.